-Tree rings have shown to provide useful information about the past climate of Turkey and were used intensively during the last decade to reconstruct precipitation in the Aegean (Griggs et al. 2007), Black Sea (Akkemik et al. 2005, 2008; Martin-Benitto et al. 2016), Mediterranean regions (Touchan et al. 2005a), as well as the Sivas (D'Arrigo & Cullen 2001), southwestern (Touchan et al. 2003, Touchan et al. 2007; Köse et al. 2013), south-central (Akkemik & Aras 2005) and western Anatolian (Köse et al. 2011) regions of Turkey.
+(Wick et al., 2003; Jones et al., 2006; Roberts et al., 2008, 2012; Kuzucuoğlu et al., 2011; Woodbridge and Roberts, 2011; Ülgen et al., 2012; Dean et al., 2013) and tree rings, have been used to reconstruct long-term hydroclimate conditions over Turkey.
+Tree rings in particular have shown to provide useful information about the past climate of Turkey and were used intensively during the last decade to reconstruct precipitation in the Aegean (Griggs et al., 2007), Black Sea (Akkemik et al., 2005, 2008; Martin-Benitto et al., 2016), Mediterranean regions (Touchan et al., 2005a), as well as the Sivas (D'Arrigo and Cullen, 2001), southwestern (Touchan et al., 2003, 2007; Köse et al., 2013), south-central (Akkemik and Aras, 2005) and western Anatolian (Köse et al., 2011) regions of Turkey.
 These studies used tree rings to reconstruct precipitation because available moisture is often found to be the most important limiting factor that influences radial growth of many tree species in Turkey.
 These studies revealed past spring-summer precipitation, and described past dry and wet events and their duration.
-Recently, Cook et al. (2015) presented Old World Drought Atlas (OWDA), which is a set of year by year maps of reconstructed Palmer Drought Severity Index from tree-ring chronologies over the Europe and Mediterranean Basin.
-Heinrich et al. (2013) provided a winterto-spring temperature proxy for Turkey from carbon isotopes within the growth rings of Juniperus excelsa M. Bieb. since AD 1125.
-Low-frequency temperature trends corresponding to the end of Medieval Climatic Anomaly and Little Ice Age were identified in the record, but the proxy failed to identify the recent warming trend during the 20th century.
-In this study, we present a tree-ring based spring temperature reconstruction from Turkey and compare our results to previous reconstructions of temperature and precipitation to provide a more comprehensive understanding of climate conditions during the 19th and 20th centuries.
+Recently, Cook et al. (2015) presented Old World Drought Atlas (OWDA), which is a set of year-by-year maps of reconstructed Palmer Drought Severity Index from tree-ring chronologies over the Europe and Mediterranean Basin.

+Besides detailed information on precipitation history represented by these paleoscientific studies, we still have very limited knowledge on past temperature variability of Turkey.
+For example, significant decreases in spring diurnal temperature ranges (DTRs) occurred throughout Turkey from 1929 to 1999 (Turkes and Sumer, 2004).
+This decrease in spring DTRs was characterized by daytime temperatures that remained relatively constant while a significant increase in nighttime temperatures were recorded over western Turkey and were concentrated around urbanized and rapidly urbanizing cities.
+The historical context of this gradual warming trend in spring temperatures is unclear.
+Heinrich et al. (2013) provided a winter-to-spring temperature proxy for Turkey from carbon isotopes within the growth rings of Juniperus excelsa M. Bieb. since 1125 CE.
+Low-frequency temperature trends corresponding to the end of the MCA and the LIA were identified in the record, but the proxy failed to identify the recent warming trend during the 20th century.
+In this study, we present a tree-ring-based spring temperature reconstruction from Turkey and compare our results to previous reconstructions of temperature and precipitation to provide a more comprehensive understanding of climate conditions during the 19th and 20th centuries.

-2 Data and Methods
+2 Data and methods

-2.1 Climate of the Study Area
+2.1 Climate of the study area

 The study area, which spans 36-42° N and 26-38° E, was based on the distribution of available tree-ring chronologies.
-This vast area covers much of western Anatolia and includes the western Black Sea, Marmara, and western Mediterranean regions.
-Much of this area is characterized by a Mediterranean climate that is primarily controlled by polar and tropical air masses (Türkeş 1996a, Deniz et al. 2011).
+This vast area covers much of western Anatolia and includes the western Black Sea.
+Marmara and western Mediterranean regions.
+Much of this area is characterized by a Mediterranean climate that is primarily controlled by polar and tropical air masses (Türkeş, 1996a; Deniz et al., 2011).
 In winter, polar fronts from the Balkan Peninsula bring cold air that is centered in the Mediterranean.
 Conversely, the dry, warm conditions in summer are dominated by weak frontal systems and maritime effects.
-Moreover, the Azores high-pressure system in summer and anticyclonic activity from the Siberian high-pressure system often cause below normal precipitation and dry sub-humid conditions over the region (Türkeş 1999, Deniz et al. 2011).
-In this Mediterranean climate, annual mean temperature and precipitation range from 3.6 °C to 20.1 °C and from 295 to 2220 mm, respectively, both of which are strongly controlled by elevation (Deniz et al. 2011).
+Moreover, the Azores highpressure system in summer and anticyclonic activity from the Siberian high-pressure system often cause below normal precipitation and dry subhumid conditions over the region (Türkeş, 1999; Deniz et al., 2011).
+In this Mediterranean climate, annual mean temperature and precipitation range from 3.6 to 20.1 °C and from 295 to 2220 mm, respectively, both of which are strongly controlled by elevation (Deniz et al., 2011).